Episode Number: 111

 They materialise on the transporter platform of the archaic vessel.
 The room is dark, under emergency lighting only, and the sounds of shouts and energy weapons fire can be heard from the corridors beyond.
 Astan forces the doors open and they venture into the ship.

 The sounds of combat are coming from beyond a pile of rubble, so Astan clambers up to get a look.
-He sees two groups of humans, in grey coveralls, firing phase pistols at each other from cover at opposite ends of the passage.
+He sees two groups of humans, in blue coveralls, firing phase pistols at each other from cover at opposite ends of the passage.
 He reports the situation back to Masuda, who decides to take the situation in hand.

 She climbs of the pile and steps out into the corridor, announcing her identity in a loud voice, and demanding both sides stand down.
 Her gambit works and the gunfire stops, but members of one side take the opportunity to escape with a captive.
 She attempts to get both groups to tell her what’s happening, but gets a garbled story about shapeshifting aliens trying to invade the galaxy.

-While one group, apparently working for the First Officer of Atlantis, seems reluctant to talk, withdrawing to another floor via a Jeffreys tube, a representative of the other side, apparently supporters of the Chief Engineer, does stay to talk briefly.
+While one group, apparently working for the First Officer of Atlantis, seems reluctant to talk, withdrawing to another floor via a Jefferies tube, a representative of the other side, apparently supporters of the Chief Engineer, does stay to talk briefly.
 He explains that, after encountering a shape-shifting alien, the First Officer orchestrated the assassination of the Captain, and attempted to take control of the ship.
 The Chief Engineer opposed the coup and the two factions had been fighting ever since, neither able to trust the other.

 When Masuda suggests that maybe she could talk to the Chief Engineer, their informant tells her that the command faction have just abducted their leader.
 Maybe if they rescue her they would be able to talk?